Bob Breitenstein (offensive lineman)

 Robert Corr Breitenstein (May 8, 1943 – March 13, 2023) was a professional American football player in the American Football League (AFL) and National Football League (NFL) for the Denver Broncos, Minnesota Vikings, and Atlanta Falcons.
 He played college football at the University of Tulsa.
 He is distinguished as being the first Argentine to play in the NFL.

-Early years
+Early life

 Breitenstein attended Farmington High School, where he was a teammate of future NFL player Ralph Neely.

 Breitenstein accepted a football scholarship from the University of Tulsa.
 He played as an offensive tackle.

 As a senior in 1964, he contributed to the team leading the nation in average yards (461.8 yards) and in scoring average per game (38.4 points).
 He also was a part of the team that defeated Ole Miss, 14–7 in the 1964 Bluebonnet Bowl.

 In 1994, he was inducted into the University of Tulsa Athletic Hall of Fame.